 As a result, I’ve done some shopping around and found a great alternative to Obamacare.
 Medishare is part of the Christian Care Ministry.
 It offers health insurance to individuals and families.
 Group sharing plans are exempt from the Obamacare mandate requirement, so if you’re signed up, you won’t face a tax penalty at the end of the year.

-First I’d like to share with you my health care experience the last few years and showcase why Medishare is a fit for me and my family.
+First I’d like to share with you my health care experience over the last few years and showcase why Medishare is a fit for me and my family.

 My Life Without Health Insurance